kimocoder/pidcat/README.md

                         options in the command line, and if so, the command will highlight all of the key words in all '--hl' options
-  --grepv GREPV_WORDS   Exclude lines with words from log messages.
-The format
+  --grepv WORD_LIST_TO_EXCLUDE
-                        and supported colors are the same as '--grep'.
+                        Exclude lines with words from log messages.
+The format and supported colors are the same as '--grep'.
 Note that if both '--grepv' and '--grep' are provided and they contain the same word, the line will always show,